Honens International Piano Competition

 Nicolas Namoradze performs on the piano at the 2018 Honens International Piano Competition.

 The Honens International Piano Competition is a triennial classical piano competition held in Calgary, Canada that awards prizes in classical piano performance.

 In addition to monetary awards, the top prize winner receives access to a career development program that includes concert engagements, a recording, management, and a Banff Centre residency.
 It is the world's wealthiest piano competition, awarding some of the largest monetary prizes in the classical piano competition circuit.
 As of 2025, the cash prizes total just under $190,000.00 CAD; the total value of the awards (including the Artist Development Program) is worth nearly $700,000.00 CAD.

 Founding

 In 1991, Esther Honens, a Canadian philanthropist, entrepreneur, and amateur pianist, created a $5 million endowment to host an international piano competition in her hometown of Calgary.
-Terminally, ill, she was nonetheless able to watch the inaugaral competition in 1992 from a specially built box in the Jack Singer Concert Hall.
+Terminally, ill, she was nonetheless able to watch the inaugural competition in 1992 from a specially built box in the Jack Singer Concert Hall.
 She died shortly afterwards.